 Another solution to help companies enhance their global expansion experience is through an International PEO (Professional Employer Organization).
 This employment solution helps an organization enter into and hire in a new country quickly and efficiently without the need to establish a foreign entity right away.

-Velocity Global has helped hundreds of companies establish a legal presence in more than 185 countries through our International PEO solution—and we’re ready to help your organization reach its global expansion goals, too.
+Velocity Global has helped hundreds of companies establish an international presence through our International PEO solution.
+With capabilities in more than 185 countries, we can help your organization reach its global expansion goals, too—virtually anywhere.

 Ready to get started?
 Reach out to the Velocity Global team today.